We don’t support this browser anymore.

 Our view

-Next still has a strong high street presence though, which is holding up well.
-Its shops typically have shorter, more favourable leases than peers, and are more focussed on out-of-town retail outlets that have fared better.
-That gives extra flexibility and should allow it to make the best of tougher conditions if they arrive.
+The high-street is also in decline, and Next isn’t immune.
+Despite a small bounce in the third quarter, Retail sales have been moving in the wrong direction this year.
+The group has some insulation in the fact that its shops typically have shorter, more favourable leases than peers, and are more focussed on out-of-town retail outlets that have fared better.
+That gives extra flexibility and should allow it to make the best of tougher conditions as they arrive.

 Next key facts